greyhound-forty/greyhound-forty.github.io/_posts/2015-05-01-intro-to-nix.markdown

 _includes  _layouts  _posts  _sass  _config.yml  feed.xml  index.html
 {% endhighlight %}

-** caveat ** When you execute the cp command on a file that is a symlink the file is copied but the link is not preserved.
+**Caveat** When you execute the cp command on a file that is a symlink the file is copied but the link is not preserved.
 To preserve the link you need to use the `-d` flag:

 {% highlight bash %}
 [<*>] $  ls -l